AstraKairos/astrakairos/README.md

     - [ ] A pipeline to search for stellar remnants by analyzing astrometric accelerations.
     - [ ] A pipeline to perform statistical analysis on the binary-metallicity-planet connection.
 - [ ] **Asteroid/Comet Module:** Implement tools for orbit determination and ephemeris prediction.
+- [ ] **Kepler's equation solver with universal variables:** Implement universal variables for a more general Kepler's equation solver (specifically, more robust, with objects like asteroids in mind).

 ## Contributing